Hero: Psychology

 In the Pulitzer Prize-winning book, The Denial of Death, Ernest Becker argues that human civilization is ultimately an elaborate, symbolic defense mechanism against the knowledge of our mortality, which in turn acts as the emotional and intellectual response to our basic survival mechanism.
 Becker explains that a basic duality in human life exists between the physical world of objects and a symbolic world of human meaning.
 Thus, since humanity has a dualistic nature consisting of a physical self and a symbolic self, he asserts that humans are able to transcend the dilemma of mortality through heroism, by focusing attention mainly on the symbolic self.
 This symbolic self-focus takes the form of an individual's "immortality project" (or "causa sui project"), which is essentially a symbolic belief-system that ensures that one is believed superior to physical reality.
 By successfully living under the terms of the immortality project, people feel they can become heroic and, henceforth, part of something eternal; something that will never die as compared to their physical body.
 This he asserts, in turn, gives people the feeling that their lives have meaning, a purpose, and are significant in the grand scheme of things.
-Another theme running throughout the book is that humanity's traditional "hero-systems", such as religion, are no longer convincing in the age of reason.
+Another theme running throughout the book is his belief that humanity's traditional "hero-systems", such as religion, are no longer convincing in an age of reason.
 Science attempts to serve as an immortality project, something that Becker believes it can never do, because it is unable to provide agreeable, absolute meanings to human life.
 The book states that we need new convincing "illusions" that enable people to feel heroic in ways that are agreeable.
-Becker, however, does not provide any definitive answer, mainly because he believes that there is no perfect solution.
-Instead, he hopes that gradual realization of humanity's innate motivations, namely death, may help to bring about a better world.
+Becker hopes that gradual realization of humanity's innate motivations, namely death, may help to bring about a better world.
 Terror Management Theory (TMT) has generated evidence supporting this perspective.

 Mental and physical integration

-Examining the success of resistance fighters on Crete during the Nazi occupation in WWII, author and endurance researcher C. McDougall drew connections to the Ancient Greek heroes and a culture of integrated physical self-mastery, training, and mental conditioning that fostered confidence to take action, and made it possible for individuals to accomplish feats of great prowess, even under the harshest of conditions.
-The skills established an "...ability to unleash tremendous resources of strength, endurance, and agility that many people don’t realize they already have.”
+Examining the success of resistance fighters on Crete during the Nazi occupation in WWII, author and endurance researcher C. McDougall drew connections to the Ancient Greek heroes and a culture of integrated physical self-mastery, training, and mental conditioning.
+Skills established an "ability to unleash tremendous resources of strength, endurance, and agility that many people don't realize they already have."